JHUD

-JHUD is the third studio album by American singer and actress Jennifer Hudson.
-It was released on September 23, 2014, by RCA Records as the follow-up to I Remember Me (2011).
-The album marks Hudson's first and only release through RCA following the closure of Arista and J Records.
+JHUD is the third studio album by American entertainer Jennifer Hudson.
+It was released on September 23, 2014, by RCA Records, serving as the follow-up to I Remember Me (2011).
+It was Hudson's first and only album released through RCA following the closure of Arista and J Records.
+For the album, the singer pursued a new artistic direction, collaborating with producers including Pharrell Williams, Jerry "Wonda" Duplessis, Gorgon City, and Timbaland to create a more personal and energetic sound that reflected her development as an artist.
+Hudson herself co-wrote on two tracks included on the final album.

-The 1970s-inspired album has already spawned the Pharrell-produced single "I Can't Describe (The Way I Feel)" featuring T.I. and the Timbaland-produced "Walk It Out", for which she shot the music video in Chicago.
-On August 18, 2014, Hudson released the single, "Dangerous", via her Vevo and SoundCloud accounts.
-The single "It's Your World" featuring R. Kelly was nominated for a Grammy Award for Best R&B Performance.

-In 2019, as a reaction to the documentary Surviving R. Kelly, Kelly's featured song, "It's Your World", was removed from all digital editions of the album.
-However, it was later returned.

-The single "I Still Love You" was nominated for an MTV Video Music Award for Best Video with a Message and the album was named the "Best R&B/Soul Album" by iTunes.
+The album received generally favorable reviews, with critics praising Hudsons powerful vocals while noting that some of the material and songwriting were inconsistent.
+The album debuted at number 10 on the US Billboard 200 with 24,000 first-week sales, marking a significant decline from her previous albums I Remember Me and Jennifer Hudson (2008).
+RCA Records issued several singles in promotion of the album, including "I Can't Describe (The Way I Feel)", "Walk It Out", and "It's Your World"; however, none of the singles made a significant impact on the charts.

 Background

 In March 2011, Hudson released her second album I Remember Me.
 As with her self-titled début, Hudson worked with many different producers and songwriters on the project, resulting in a "feel good album".
 Upon release, it debuted at number two on the US Billboard 200 chart, with first-week sales of 165,000 copies, and was eventually certified gold by the Recording Industry Association of America (RIAA), for shipping over 500,000 copies in the United States.
 While not as successful as previous releases, lead single "Where You At" became a top-ten hit on the Hot R&B/Hip-Hop Songs chart, though subsequent singles failed to chart or sell noticeably.

 After a short musical hiatus, in which she co-starred in the films The Three Stooges (2012), The Inevitable Defeat of Mister & Pete (2013), and Black Nativity (2013), Hudson returned to music recording in mid-2013.
 Heading for a different direction, Hudson consulted new producers to work with her on her third album: "It's different expressions of me as an artist, a girl, a music lover.
 Earlier in my career I was just a soloist singing other people's songs.
 Now I really want to be an artist.
 I want to lift the people up, have fun, create a moment.
 I have my own visions that I want to bring to life."
 On the developing process of her third album, she elaborated in November 2013: "I've been working with Pharrell Williams quite a bit on my album, and Timbaland as well.
 This whole project this time around is extremely different and every session felt like a party, like we was getting our jam on."